truc-c/Comm-Lab-Project/README.md

 ```

 fill_time_values(time_ids_and_values,annotation_values)
 - !
-IMPORTANT ! before using this function REQUIRES the dict returned from the function extract_timeid_and_value(eaf_obj)
+IMPORTANT ! before using, this function REQUIRES the dict returned from the function extract_timeid_and_value(eaf_obj)
 - this function does not return anything, but only fills the values inside our annotation_values object from the extract_annotations(eaf_obj,user_input) function
 ```python
 with open(eaf_file) as file_obj: